 Heart disease is the most common cause of death for women.
 Some heart disease symptoms in women may be different from men.
-Fortunately, women can take steps to understand their unique symptoms of heart disease and to begin to reduce their risk of heart disease.
+Fortunately, women can take steps to understand the unique symptoms of heart disease and to begin to reduce their risk of heart disease.

-The most common heart attack symptom in women is pain, pressure or discomfort in the chest.
+The most common heart attack symptom in women is pain, pressure, or discomfort in the chest.
 But it is not always the most prominent symptom, particularly in women.
 And, sometimes, women may have a heart attack without chest pain.
 Women are more likely than men to have heart attack symptoms unrelated to chest pain, such as:

 These symptoms can be more subtle than the obvious crushing chest pain often associated with heart attacks.
 Women may describe chest pain as pressure or tightness.
-This may be because women tend to have blockages not only in their main arteries but also in the smaller arteries that supply blood to the heart a condition called small vessel heart disease or coronary micro vascular disease.
+This may be because women tend to have blockages not only in their main arteries but also in the smaller arteries that supply blood to the heart a condition called small vessel heart disease or coronary microvascular disease.
 Women's symptoms may occur more often when women are resting, or even when they're asleep.

-Although several traditional risk factors for coronary artery disease such as high cholesterol, high blood pressure and obesity affect women and men, other factors may play a bigger role in the development of heart disease in women.
-For example, risk factors may include:
+Although several traditional risk factors for coronary artery disease such as high cholesterol, high blood pressure, and obesity affect women and men, other factors may play a bigger role in the development of heart disease in women.

 Women can make several lifestyle changes to reduce the risk of heart disease, including:

-Women also need to take prescribed medications appropriately, such as blood pressure medications, blood thinners and aspirin.
-And they'll need to better manage other conditions that are risk factors for heart disease, such as high blood pressure, high cholesterol and diabetes.
+Women also need to take prescribed medications appropriately, such as blood pressure medications, blood thinners, and aspirin.
+And they'll need to better manage other conditions that are risk factors for heart disease, such as high blood pressure, high cholesterol, and diabetes.

 Heart disease treatment is similar both for women and men.
-Treatment may include medications, angioplasty and stenting, or coronary bypass surgery.
+Treatment may include medications, angioplasty, stenting, or coronary bypass surgery.
 However, women who don't have typical chest pain are less likely to be offered these potentially lifesaving options.
 Doctors may recommend cardiac rehabilitation to improve health and recover from heart disease.

 Your email address will not be published.
 Required fields are marked *